iuliaudrea/3DMP/Labs/README.md

 # 3DMP - Labs
-This folder contains all the projects created by following the labs videos.
+This folder contains all the projects created by following the lab videos.

 ## Contents:
-* Week 1: a dino keychain
+* Lab #1: a dino keychain